-As explained earlier a pattern is a solution template that addresses a recurring problem in specific situations.
+Pattern is a solution template that addresses a recurring problem in specific situations.
 In a general sense, these could apply to any domain.
 In the context of creating software, three kinds of patterns have been identified.

 At the highest level, we have the architectural patterns.
 These typically partition a system into subsystems and broadly define the role that each subsystem plays and how they all fit together.